 The United States is a key growth market in our global network.
-In June 2004, we launched a non-stop passenger service between Dubai and New York City, and since then we have expanded to Houston, Los Angeles, San Francisco, Dallas, Seattle, Washington, DC, Boston and Chicago.
+In June 2004, we launched a non-stop passenger service between Dubai and New York City, and since then we have expanded to Houston, Los Angeles, San Francisco, Dallas, Seattle, Washington, DC, Boston and Chicago, with Orlando services launching in September.

-In total, we operate 77 passenger flights per week between Dubai and the US – three times daily to New York with two direct services and one via Milan; and daily services to the other eight destinations.
-A fourth daily service to New York commences on 8 March.
+In total, we operate 84 passenger flights per week between Dubai and the US – four times daily to New York with three direct services and one via Milan; and daily services to the other eight destinations.
 Emirates operates the Boeing 777-300ER to five US cities.
 It also operates the Airbus A380, powered by US-made GE GP7200 engines to Dallas, Houston, Los Angeles, New York and San Francisco.

 Since 2004, we have carried more than 10.7 million passengers on our US flights.
 For the US economy, Emirates delivers high-yield tourists and business travellers from important developing markets in the Middle East, Africa and Asia.